 Over the next few decades, commencement roamed about the Forty Acres.
-It was held in the Texas Memorial Stadium in the 1920s, moved to Gregory Gym when that facility opened in 1930, and then returned to the front of the new Main Building and Tower in the late 1940s, when returning World War II veterans nearly doubled UT’s enrollment in just a few years.
+It was held in the Texas Memorial Stadium in the 1920s, moved to Gregory Gym when that facility opened in 1930, and then returned to the front of the new Main Building and Tower in the late 1940s, when returning World War II veterans more than doubled UT’s enrollment in just a few months.

 Above left: The 1980 Spring Commencement.

 To the undergraduates, for whom their own commencement is often the first one to be witnessed, the modern ritual can pass as a blur of color, music, oratory, and pyrotechnics.
-The tops of mortar boards are decorated with UT icons, messages of future aspirations, or heartfelt thanks to parents.
+The tops of mortar boards are decorated with UT icons, messages of future aspirations, and heartfelt thanks to parents.
 Deans brag with abandon about their schools and colleges.
 “If you have to go to a hospital,” chides the Dean of the School of Nursing, “you should hope that you’re being treated by a UT nurse!”
-“Our degree programs are ranked in the top ten in the country!” boasts the business school dean.
+The business school dean boasts, “Our degree programs are ranked in the top ten in the country!”
 All of it is loudly approved by the graduates.
 Throughout the night, the Main Building and Tower is bathed in a variety of special lighting effects until it bursts with color in the long-anticipated fireworks finale.